kdgregory/pomutil/README.md

     between entries.

-* Convert dependency versions to properties (enabled by default)
+* Convert dependency versions to properties

     Disable with: `--noVersionProps`

+    Modify with: `--addArtifactIdToProp=GROUPID`, `--replaceExistingProps`

     Finds all `<dependency>` entries that use explicit numeric versions, and converts those dependencies to use a property.
     Will append version properties to the end of an existing `<properties>` section, or create a new `<properties>` section